The Worst McDonald's Menu Items You Should Never Order

 McFlurry with M&M's

 The McFlurry may be an iconic dessert offering at McDonald’s, but with a sweet ice cream base and even more sugar mixed in, this clocks in at a whopping 86 grams of sugar — almost as much as seven McDonald’s Apple Pies!
 Since the FDA recommends no more than 50 grams of added sugar per day, this is a hard pass.

-The Big Mac has nothing on this new Signature Crafted Menu item.
-McDonald’s decided to bring back the customer-favorite mushroom and swiss combo, but did so in classic supersize fashion: by creating a monstrosity of calories, fat, sodium, and carbs.
-If a burger with two patties is what you’re looking for, there are much better options on the menu that don’t involve creamy bistro aioli, Swiss cheese, and crispy onion strings.
+The Big Mac has nothing on this single patty item.
+McDonald's adds bacon and two slices of American cheese to their quarter pounder, but they did so in classic supersize fashion: by creating a monstrosity of calories, fat, sodium, and carbs.
+If an indulgent burger is what you're looking for, stick to the classic Big Mac to save 100 calories, 6 grams of both fat and saturated fat, and 540 milligrams of sodium.